mapninja/Earthsys144/week00/07_installing_qgis_and_plugins.md

 With QGIS and essential plugins installed, you're ready to:

 - Create your first maps with professional basemaps
-- Perform terrain analysis using Whitebox Workflows
+- Perform terrain analysis using Whitebox Tools
 - Begin exploring spatial data visualization and analysis

 These tools will form the foundation of all the desktop GIS work we'll do throughout the course.